A Guide to Data Pipelines (And How to Design One From Scratch)

 Step 3: Determine the data ingestion strategy

-With the pipeline goal and data sources understood.
-We need to ask questions about how the pipeline will collect the data.
-At this point, we ask questions such as :
+Now that you understand your pipeline goals and have defined data sources, it’s time to ask questions about how the pipeline will collect the data.
+Ask questions including:

 • Would we be utilizing third-party integration tools to ingest the data?